Matched betting is simple. Place a series of bets to profit from free bets and bonuses.

 - Divide the first number of the fractional odds by the second number, then add 1

 Lower odds means an outcome is more likely to happen.
-Higher odds mean an outcome is less likely to occur.
+Higher odds suggest an outcome is less likely to occur.

 The return is the amount of money a backer receives if the back bet wins, which includes the stake.